History of Szczecin: Polish People's Republic

 After World War II, the Polish-German border was preliminarily moved by the Allies to the west of the Oder-Neisse line, which would have made Stettin remain German.
-On 28 April 1945 Piotr Zaremba, nominated by Polish authorities as mayor of Szczecin came to the city.
-In early May the Soviet authorities appointed the German Communists Erich Spiegel and Erich Wiesner as mayors. and forced Zaremba to leave the city twice According to Zaremba initially about 6,500 Germans remained in the city.
+On 28 April 1945 Piotr Zaremba, nominated by Polish authorities as mayor of Stettin came to the city.
+In early May the Soviet authorities appointed the German Communists Erich Spiegel and Erich Wiesner as mayors. and forced Zaremba to leave the city twice.
+According to Zaremba initially about 6,500 Germans remained in the city.
 Polish authors estimate the number of Poles in the city at this time at 200.
 The German population returned, as the war was over.
-It was undecided if the city would be in Poland or in the Soviet occupation zone of Germany, but eventually Szczecin was handed over to Polish authorities on 5 July 1945 -as agreed by the Soviet-imposed Treaty of Schwerin of 21 September 1945.
+It was undecided if the city would be in Poland or in the Soviet occupation zone of Germany, but eventually Stettin was handed over to Polish authorities on 5 July 1945, as agreed by the Soviet-imposed Treaty of Schwerin of 21 September 1945.